xerodotc/overdrive-python/README.md

 License
 -------

-This project is licensed under Apache License 2.0.
+This project is licensed under MIT license.
 See `LICENSE` file for details.